Carolina Hurricanes: Tom Dundon and the "Bunch of Jerks" era (2017–present)

 The 2020–21 season concluded with the Hurricanes winning the Central Division, their first division championship since winning the Southeast Division in 2006.
 It was also the first time since moving to Raleigh that they had qualified for the postseason three years in a row and the first time in the history of the franchise that a head coach had taken the team to the playoffs in three consecutive years.
-They defeated the Nashville Predators in the first round in six games, but lost to the Tampa Bay Lightning in the second round in five games.
+They defeated the Nashville Predators in the first round in six games but lost to the eventual champion Tampa Bay Lightning in the second round in five games.
 Defenseman Jaccob Slavin won the Lady Byng Memorial Trophy, notably only having two penalty minutes (PIM) for the entire season.
-Defenseman Dougie Hamilton was named to NHL's All-Star second team, and goaltender Alex Nedeljkovic was named to NHL's All-Rookie team and placed third in the Calder Memorial Trophy voting, while head coach Brind'Amour was awarded the Jack Adams Award, being the first in Hartford/Carolina history to receive it.
+Defenseman Dougie Hamilton was named to the NHL All-Star second team, and goaltender Alex Nedeljkovic was named to the NHL All-Rookie team and placed third in the Calder Memorial Trophy voting, while head coach Brind'Amour was awarded the Jack Adams Award, being the first in Hartford/Carolina history to receive it.
 On June 30, 2021, it was announced that Tom Dundon had purchased all remaining minority shares in the team.

 The 2021 off-season saw the Hurricanes overhaul the roster, resulting in many players departing.
-Warren Foegele was traded to Edmonton for Ethan Bear, Ian Cole and Brendan Smith were signed to complement the depth on defense.
+Warren Foegele was traded to Edmonton for Ethan Bear, Ian Cole and Brendan Smith was signed to complement the depth on defense.
 The team also overhauled their goaltending, trading away Alex Nedeljkovic for a pick and signing Frederik Andersen and Antti Raanta as the new goalie tandem.
 In perhaps their most talked-about moves, the Hurricanes signed Tony DeAngelo and signed Jesperi Kotkaniemi to an offer sheet.

-The 2021–22 NHL season concluded with the Hurricanes winning the Metropolitan Division for the first time in franchise history.
+The 2021–22 season concluded with the Hurricanes winning the Metropolitan Division for the first time in franchise history.
 This was the first time the Hurricanes had ever won division titles in back-to-back years since relocation.
 The Hurricanes finished the regular season with 54 wins, the most in franchise history.
 Andersen and Sebastian Aho each represented the team at the 2022 NHL All-Star Game.
 In the playoffs, the top-seeded Hurricanes defeated the Boston Bruins in the first round, before falling to the New York Rangers in seven games.

+In the following season, the Hurricanes won their division.
+In the 2023 playoffs, they defeated the New York Islanders in six games in the first round, then defeated the New Jersey Devils in five games in the second round, but were swept by the Florida Panthers in the conference finals.

+In the 2023–24 season, the Hurricanes finished second in the division.
+In the 2024 playoffs, they defeated the Islanders in the first round again, this time in five games, but then got eliminated by the Rangers in six games in the second round despite staving off elimination in the fourth and fifth games.